-We also evaluate Larimar to prevent generation of specific information by writing an empty (i.e. censored) response for the corresponding prompt to the memory.
+We also evaluate Larimar to prevent generation of specific information by writing an empty (\textit{i.e.}, censored) response for the corresponding prompt to the memory.
 The baselines we consider are ROME and MEMIT, which were adapted to delete information in \cite{patil2023sensitive}.
-Specifically, the authors updated the decoder $d$ with an empty response objective for a given string $x$ that is known to the decoder and is aimed to be deleted, such that the probability of an ``empty'' target string $E$ is maximized, $\text{argmax}_d\mathbb{P}[E|x,d]$.
-To probe into the effectiveness of information deletion, they used a blackbox input rephrasing attack, where the presence of information of interest was checked in a number of model outputs as the model was prompted with different input rephrases.
+Specifically, the decoder $d$ was updated with an empty response objective for a given string $x$ that is known to the decoder and is aimed to be deleted, such that the probability of an ``empty'' target string $E$ is maximized, $\text{argmax}_d\mathbb{P}[E|x,d]$.
+A blackbox input rephrasing attack was then used; the presence of information of interest was checked in a number of model outputs as the model was prompted with different input rephrases.
 For Larimar, a single input prompt followed by ``unknown" (= empty response) is written to the memory during inference to prevent leakage of the answer in the decoded outputs.
-The attack is considered successful on a given input prompt if the answer is found within a fixed number of model generations obtained using prompt rephrases.
-Samples from Counterfact known to GPT-J 6B and Larimar's decoder were used for this experiment.
-We used 5 sample responses for each of 4 paraphrases per fact (total attack budget 20), which were generated as prescribed in \cite{patil2023sensitive}.
+The attack is considered successful on a input prompt if the answer is found within a fixed number of model generations obtained using prompt rephrases.
+About 300 samples from Counterfact known to GPT-J 6B and Larimar's decoder were used for this experiment.
+We used 5 sample responses for each of 4 paraphrases per fact (total attack budget of 20), which were generated as prescribed in \cite{patil2023sensitive}.
 Table \ref{table:unlearning} shows the results, suggesting that writing to Larimar's memory is more effective than direct model editing methods for preventing answer leakage for a single input prompt (17.6\% attack success for Larimar, vs. 29\% and 49\% for ROME and MEMIT, respectively).
-Larimar can further be used to restrict the response for a batch of facts in one shot -- the robustness to rephrase attacks remains still higher than baselines.
+Larimar can further restrict the response for a batch of facts in one shot -- the robustness to rephrase attacks remains still higher than baselines.